-C. Course Description:
+D. Course Description:

-Clinical instruction essential to the actual practice of radiography.
-Students are assigned a new clinical affiliate to observe and participate in the completion of more complex radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
-In this competency based course, students demonstrate competency in their performance of advanced radiographic examinations in the areas of general radiography, fluoroscopy, and portable radiography.
-Specialized rotations offer the student an opportunity to develop competency in the areas of the operating room and pediatrics.
-Students must complete 360 hours to successfully complete this course.
+Provides clinical instruction essential to the actual practice of radiography.
+Students continue to attend an assigned clinical affiliate to participate in the completion of radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
+In this competency based course students demonstrate expertise in their performance of basic and advanced radiographic examinations in the areas of general radiography, fluoroscopy, operating room, pediatrics, and portable radiography.
+Students observe advanced modalities, including Computed Tomography.
+The student must complete 360 hours to successfully complete this course.